Chapter 12: The Minimal Machine Model

 The Bus Fabric

-QEMU microvm's only bus is a single ISA bus.
+QEMU microvm's base model has a single ISA bus.
 Onto that bus, a set of legacy devices can be optionally attached: the i8259 PIC pair, the i8254 PIT, an MC146818 RTC, and one ISA serial port.
 The LAPIC and IOAPIC are always present when KVM is in use; kernel-irqchip=split is the default KVM irqchip mode for microvm, meaning the LAPIC lives in KVM's kernel module while the IOAPIC is handled by QEMU userspace.

 virtio-mmio Slots